Decent but Confusing

 2 sets of tees.

 Players there were pretty annoying.
 2 groups cut in front of us in the middle of the round and slowed the whole course up.
-1 group cut to the hole directly in front of us while smoking pot and telling us they wouldn't slow up the course...they lied.
+1 group cut to the hole directly in front of us and slowed up the whole course.

 The first tee marker is a street corner.